StartArticlesWhat is Email Marketing and Transactional Email?

 Definition:

-Email Marketing is a digital marketing strategy that uses the sending of emails to a contact list with the aim of promoting products, services, build relationships with customers and increase brand engagement
+Email Marketing is a digital marketing strategy that uses sending emails to a contact list with the aim of promoting products, services, building relationships with customers and increasing brand engagement.

 Main features:

-– Sent to a list of subscribers who opted to receive communications
+– Sent to a list of subscribers who have opted in to receive communications.

 2. Content:

-– You can include offers, news, blog content, newsletters
+– May include offers, news, blog content, newsletters.

-– Generally scheduled at regular intervals (weekly, biweekly, monthly
+– Usually scheduled at regular intervals (weekly, biweekly, monthly).

 5. Personalization:

-– It can be segmented and customized based on customer data
+– Can be segmented and personalized based on customer data.

 Examples: